10 Paid and Open Source Vulnerability Management Tools to Help Your Company Seek and Fix Security Gaps

 - Continuous scans for subdomain takeover and other malicious attempts.

-- Bustling community – need a hand to interpret results or a second opinion?
-You can always ask the Detectify community and, of course, the developers.
-On top of that, is one of the most appreciated vulnerability management tools.
+- Community support – You can always ask the Detectify community and, of course, the developers, for a helping hand.
+Use it and you`ll soon find out why this is one of the most appreciated vulnerability management tools.

 6. Metasploit

 Metasploit is the Swiss Army knife of network scanning and testing.
-Commonly used for pen testing and vulnerability management, Metasploit is also used to distributed malicious payloads or to study the impact of various malware on networks and endpoints.
+Commonly used for penetration testing and vulnerability management, Metasploit is also used to distribute malicious payloads or to study the impact of various malware on networks and endpoints.
 Metasploit is open-source and backed up by a community of 200,000+ users.
-Although useful for everything from scanning, enumeration, and scouting, Metasploit’s existence is a controversial one since it’s used by both white-hat and black-hat hackers.
+Although useful for everything from scanning, enumeration, and scouting, Metasploit’s existence is controversial.
+The reason is that both white-hat and black-hat hackers can use it.

 Other features: